Queen Victoria: Marriage and public life

-Years with Albert

 On 29 May 1842, Victoria was riding in a carriage along The Mall, London, when John Francis aimed a pistol at her, but the gun did not fire.
 The assailant escaped; the following day, Victoria drove the same route, though faster and with a greater escort, in a deliberate attempt to bait Francis into taking a second aim and catch him in the act.
 As expected, Francis shot at her, but he was seized by plainclothes policemen, and convicted of high treason.
 On 3 July, two days after Francis's death sentence was commuted to transportation for life, John William Bean also tried to fire a pistol at the Queen, but it was loaded only with paper and tobacco and had too little charge.
 Edward Oxford felt that the attempts were encouraged by his acquittal in 1840.
 Bean was sentenced to 18 months in jail.
 In a similar attack in 1849, unemployed Irishman William Hamilton fired a powder-filled pistol at Victoria's carriage as it passed along Constitution Hill, London.
 In 1850, the Queen did sustain injury when she was assaulted by a possibly insane ex-army officer, Robert Pate.
 As Victoria was riding in a carriage, Pate struck her with his cane, crushing her bonnet and bruising her forehead.
 Both Hamilton and Pate were sentenced to seven years' transportation.

 Melbourne's support in the House of Commons weakened through the early years of Victoria's reign, and in the 1841 general election the Whigs were defeated.
 Peel became prime minister, and the ladies of the bedchamber most associated with the Whigs were replaced.